-Edmund was to become an apprentice to his uncle Michael Rice who ran a business exporting goods to Bristol and supplying ships with everything needed for long trips at sea.
+Edmund was to become an apprentice to his uncle Michael Rice, 'a victualler and ship chandler', ran a business in Barronstrand Street exporting goods to Bristol and supplying some of the 1,000 ships that sailed into waterford each year with everything needed for long trips at sea - including cured meats, sail-cloth, cords, ropes, oil, biscuits and salt.
 The French Wars, after 1793, brought a great boom in supplying beef and pork.
 Quickly Edmund learnt the tricks of this trade and took to the business side of things.
 He had an eye for detail and a wonderful way with people.

 Waterford was the second largest port in all Europe at this time, but this attracted many poor people from the countryside, driven from their land, and hoping to gain some kind of livelihood even if it was from begging in the city.